RSSchermer/entitytled/README.md

 Although you may also use Slick's `TableQuery` directly, the companion object adds some additional functionality for working with entities.

-As of Slick 3.0, all interaction with the database happens via a data I/O action (`DBIOAction`).
-A `DBIOAction` represents one or more operations that are to be executed on a database, such as a read query, inserting a new record, or deleting a record.
-You then use a specific database definition to run such an action, which will produce a future holding the action's result:
+As of Slick 3.0, all interactions with the database happen via a database I/O actions (`DBIOAction`).
+A `DBIOAction` represents one or more operations that are to be executed on a database, such as a read query, inserting a new record,
+or deleting a record.
+You then use a specific database definition to run such
+an action, which will produce a future holding the action's result:

 ```scala
 db.run(someAction) // Future holding the action's result